 When an incident occurs at playtime, it is essential that the Class teacher/Form tutor is informed.
 The member of staff who witnessed/dealt with the incident must write the daybook entry on Engage.
-This member of staff should also complete a Behaviour Slip with child's name, which should be sent to the Class teacher/Form Tutor so that they are aware and can follow up with the incident before the end of the day.
+This member of staff should also inform the Class teacher/Form Tutor so that they are aware and can follow up with the incident before the end of the day.
 The Class teacher/Form tutor MUST follow up any incident that reaches Stage 3 or above with a note in the diary or conversation with parents on the day of the event.

-In the case of serious incidents at playtimes, staff on duty will hold a Red Card, which can be sent to the staffroom or office to seek support when needed.
+In the case of serious incidents at playtimes, staff on duty should request support from a member of SLT.